-Have you got a couple bottles hanging around in your recycling?
+Have you got a couple of bottles hanging around in your recycling?
 Why not reuse them and hold yourself a bowling competition?
 You can decorate them together as a family and then set up the bottles in the hallway as your personal bowling alley!
-You can use a rubber ball, tennis ball or a pair of rolled socks!
+You can use a rubber ball, a tennis ball or a pair of rolled socks!
 You can have a piece of paper at the side to keep track of the scores and play music when one of you gets strike!

 5. Window Painting